drycc/workflow/src/installing-workflow/configuring-postgres.md

 ```
 $ psql -h <host> -p <port> -d postgres -U <"postgres" or your own username>
-> create user <deis username; typically "deis"> with password '<password>';
+> create user <drycc username; typically "drycc"> with password '<password>';
-> create database <database name; typically "deis"> with owner <deis username>;
+> create database <database name; typically "drycc"> with owner <drycc username>;
 > \q
 ```

 ## Configuring Workflow

-The Helm chart for Deis Workflow can be easily configured to connect the Workflow controller component to an off-cluster PostgreSQL database.
+The Helm chart for Drycc Workflow can be easily configured to connect the Workflow controller component to an off-cluster PostgreSQL database.

-* **Step 1:** If you haven't already fetched the values, do so with `helm inspect values deis/workflow > values.yaml`
+* **Step 1:** If you haven't already fetched the values, do so with `helm inspect values drycc/workflow > values.yaml`
 * **Step 2:** Update database connection details by modifying `values.yaml`:
     * Update the `database_location` parameter to `off-cluster`.
     * Update the values in the `[database]` configuration section to properly reflect all connection details.
     * Save your changes.
     * Note: you do not need to (and must not) base64 encode any values, as the Helm chart will automatically handle encoding as necessary.

-You are now ready to `helm install deis/workflow --namespace deis -f values.yaml` [as usual][installing].
+You are now ready to `helm install drycc/workflow --namespace drycc -f values.yaml` [as usual][installing].

 [database]: ../understanding-workflow/components.md#database
 [object storage]: configuring-object-storage.md